VChandler/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
 ## Overview
+The project examined various datasets regarding the production of AutosRUs' newest prototype for insights to assist with manufacturing.
+The statistical software R was used for the analysis.

 ## Linear Regression to Predict MPG
 In the first deliverable for the challenge, I examined the data to produce a multiple regression model to predict MPG based on several variables including:
 * Vehicle Length